 It only comes in at number two because, for me, it wasn’t enough.
 I have a heavy head and I Fidgit when sleeping and the Trtl did not provide enough support once I began falling into a deep sleep.
 When Testing awake you naturally give the pillow a little helping hand, subconsciously.
 Only when you fully lose awareness can you fully test the pillow and I found it lacking.
 Often waking instantly as my head shifted.

 This was in part the fact it relied on you staying upright.
 As there is no real pillow to speak of, it only supports your neck.
 Nothing else, with a real pillow you can jam yourself up against the seat, the fuselage, your partner, anything.
 But with the Trtl this doesn’t work so if your body shifts so does your head.

 So we put this at number two, as it only suits light sleepers.
-Heavy Fidgity sleeper may just not find enough support here.
+Heavy Fidgety sleeper may just not find enough support here.
 But it is still far better than the classic U-shaped.

 Light Sleepers, Cold Flights, and Light Packers.

 3: Everlasting Comfort 100% Pure Memory Foam Neck Pillow

 - RRP: $27.95